 You have created a vision for each of those that you want to have or achieve.
 It could be a better house, a better relationship, the next fantastic job.
 Whatever it is for you, it must exist for you to visualize it.

 In addition to the pure vision, you must also know your purpose.
 I know this sounds scary, but it doesn’t have to be.
 The purpose is simply the “why” to your vision.
 Why do you want the things you want?
 It’s critical to have that clarity of purpose because that will connect your logical desires to your heartfelt inner wants.

 If your vision is a bit out there, big and audacious, then your mission bridges that otherworldly idea to the more down-to-earth part of life.
 If you know what you want and why you want it, the next step is to decide how you want it done, aka, your personal life mission.

 The mission then translates directly into goals.
-Before you start your vision board, I suggest having your vision statement written down in front of you together with a bullet point list of your primary goals in life.
+Before you start your vision board, I suggest having your vision statement written down in front of you, together with a bullet point list of your primary goals in life.

 If you want to learn more about how to create a vision for yourself or how to set up good goals, I recommend you check the Creation Voyage section of my free Self-Growth Journey program.
-Over there, you can download a free workbook with a full set of practical exercises that will set you on a path to setting up goals and creating a vision.
+Over there, you can download a free workbook with a complete set of practical exercises that will set you on a path to setting up goals and creating a vision.